 In June 2021, our board of directors approved a director compensation program that became effective on June 16, 2021.
 Under this director compensation program, we pay our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
-The chairperson of the board and of each committee receives higher retainers for such service.
-These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment is prorated for any portion of such quarter that the director is not serving on our board of directors and no fee is payable in respect of any period prior to June 16, 2021.
-The fees paid to non-employee directors for service on the board of directors and for service on each committee of the board of directors on which the director is a member are as follows:
+The chairperson of the board and of each committee receives additional retainers for such service.
+These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment is prorated for any portion of such quarter that the director is not serving on our board of directors.
+During 2022, the fees paid to non-employee directors for service on the board of directors and for service on each committee of the board of directors on which the director is a member were as follows: